 network type A number representing the type of the network address.
-This document defines two values: "1" represents an IPv4 address; "2" represents an IPv6 address. address value A representation of the network address.
-This document defines two formats.
+This document defines two values: "1" represents an IPv4 address; "2" represents an document defines two formats.
 If the network type has the value "1", the network address MUST be a dotted decimal IPv4 address as defined in [1].
-If the network type has the value "2", the network address MUST be a case-insensitive IPv6 address in c ne of the formats specified by section 2.2 of [5].
+If the network type has the value "2", the network address MUST be a case-insensitive IPv6 address in one of the formats specified by section 2.2 of [5].